tiutcristian/Passcrypt/README.md

 ## Installation

-- Download the release from the project page and enjoy the experience of using Passcrypt
+- Download the release from the Releases section and enjoy the experience of using Passcrypt

 ## Usage